danBhentschel/techio-linux-fs-101-blockdevice/markdowns/03_end/01_review.md

 You can examine partition information and create new partitions with the `fdisk` command.
 You can refresh the partition information of a device with the `partprobe` command.
 Commands that modify block devices must be run under the `sudo` command.

 Future courses will contain more detailed information about partitioning block devices.
+(Link TBD)

 ## Formatting a partition

 You can format a partition with the EXT4 filesystem using the `mkfs.ext4` command.
 You can then mount this filesystem using the `mount` command.
 The directory `/mnt` is often provided as a convenient location to temporarily mount a filesystem.

 Future courses will contain more detailed information about EXT4 and other Linux filesystem options.
+(Link TBD)

 ## Permanently mounting a filesystem